Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Blind Network Revenue Management under Limited Switches

 \subsection{Upper Bounds}

 We propose a computationally efficient algorithm that provides an upper bound on both the $s$-switch regret and the overall regret.
 Our algorithm, called \textit{Limited-Switch Learning via Two-Stage Linear Programming} (\textsf{LS-2SLP}), is described in Algorithm~\ref{alg:bsse}.
+In Algorithm~\ref{alg:bsse} and onwards, for any vector $\bm{x} \in \bR^K$ and any $k \in [K]$, let $(\bm{x})_k$ be the $k^{\text{th}}$ element of vector $\bm{x}$.

-For better exposition, we describe Algorithm~\ref{alg:bsse} in the \lsbnrm setup, and describe it again in Algorithm~\ref{alg:bsse2} in the \lsbwk setup (which is deferred to Appendix \ref{sec:AdditionalAlgos}).\footnote{We remark that Algorithm~\ref{alg:bsse} should not be directly viewed as a special case of Algorithm~\ref{alg:bsse2}, as it utilizes \bnrm's feedback structure and can have much better empirical performance in the \lsbnrm setup.} The design of our algorithm builds on the insights from the \textsf{SS-SE} algorithm proposed in \cite{simchi2019phase}, the \textsf{Balanced Exploration} algorithm proposed in \cite{badanidiyuru2013bandits}, and the \textsf{Tweaked LP} policy defined in Algorithm \ref{alg:NRMUB}.
-To address the fundamental challenges inherent in our problems (as illustrated in Section~\ref{sec:Techniques}), we go beyond the above algorithms and develop novel ingredients that are crucial for efficient exploration and exploitation under both resource and switching constraints.
-We provide more details and insights below.
+The design of our algorithm builds on the \textsf{SS-SE} algorithm proposed in \cite{simchi2023phase}, the \textsf{Balanced Exploration} algorithm proposed in \cite{badanidiyuru2013bandits}, and the \textsf{Tweaked LP} policy defined in Algorithm \ref{alg:NRMUB}.
+To address the fundamental challenges inherent in our problems (as illustrated in Section~\ref{sec:Techniques}), we go beyond the above algorithms and develop novel ingredients for efficient exploration and exploitation under both resource and switching constraints.
+We provide more details below.

-\subsubsection{Description of the Algorithm}
+\subsubsection{Description of the algorithm.}